 Pet Partners is proud to register nine different species for therapy animal work.
-Although the majority of our teams are dogs, we also register cats, equines, rabbits, guinea pigs, llamas and alpacas, birds, pigs and rats.
+Although the majority of our teams are dogs, we also register cats, equines, rabbits, guinea pigs, llamas and alpacas, birds, miniature pigs, and rats.

-If your animal is taking antibiotics, antifungals or immunosuppressants they will be unable to register and visit until they have finished treatment.
+If your animal is taking antibiotics, antifungals, or immunosuppressants (including steroid and chemotherapy medications), they will be unable to register and visit until they have finished treatment.

 Pet Partners does register animals with disabilities as long as visiting does not aggravate the medical condition.
 If your animal’s disability may require accommodations to the evaluation, please contact us and we’d be happy to discuss the specifics of your particular situation.

 Successful handlers will be able to do the following: